Washingtonwei/use-case-style-guide/use-case-templates/README.md

     <td style="width: 80%; text-align: left" colspan="3">
       <ol>
         <li>
-          The User indicates to generate a
-          <em>&lt;report type&gt;</em> report.
+          The User indicates to generate a <em>&lt;report type&gt;</em> report.
         </li>
         <li>
-          The System asks the User to provide configurable report generating parameters according to "Report generating parameters" defined in Associated Information of this use case.
+          The System asks the User to provide configurable report generating parameters according to the "Report generating parameters" defined in the Associated Information of this use case.
         </li>
         <li>
           The User enters the required parameters and confirms that she has finished entering.
         </li>
         <li>
-          The System validates the input parameters according to "Report generating parameters" defined in Associated Information of this use case.
+          The System validates the input parameters according to the "Report generating parameters" defined in the Associated Information of this use case.
         </li>
         <li>
-          The System generates the <em>&lt;report type&gt;</em> report according to the "Report generating algorithm" defined in Associated Information of this use case and displays to the User according to "Report generating parameters" defined in Associated Information of this use case.
+          The System generates the <em>&lt;report type&gt;</em> report according to the "Report generating algorithm" defined in the Associated Information of this use case and displays to the User according to the "Report generating parameters" defined in Associated Information of this use case.
         </li>
         <li>
-          The System delivers the generated report according to the specified report disposition in the specified format in "Report generating parameters" defined in Associated Information of this use case.
+          The System delivers the generated report according to the specified report disposition in the specified format in the "Report generating parameters" defined in the Associated Information of this use case.
         </li>
         <li>Use case ends.</li>